immunie/interview-front-end-test/README.md

 - modern and idiomatic JavaScript;
 - good patterns of React;
 - thinking twice before introducing a new dependency;
-- experience with RESTful APIs consumption; and
-- good usage of MaterialUI or any other adjacent CSS tool, like Sass preprocessor or Styled Components.
+- good usage of MaterialUI.

-Feel free to use any boilerplate, but consider we'll be using Node 12, `npm i` and `npm start` for testing (also `npm test` in case you write tests).
+Feel free to use any boilerplate, but consider we'll be using Node 18+, `npm i` and `npm start` for testing (also `npm test` in case you write tests).

 And we don't care about Internet Explorer that much.